nalabelle/android-redirect/README.md

 UntrackMe once set by default to open Twitter and YouTube links will transform them into Nitter and Invidious links and delegate the action to another app.

+There are two version of UntrackMe - Once handling all URLs for removing tracking parameters - Another one called "UntrackMe Lite" that will only handle Twitter, Youtube, Instagram, Google Maps and shortened URLs.

 ## Donate